 If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business – Gary Cohn

-The act of software development is not the outcome of a few unplanned, spontaneous actions.
-The Software Development Life Cycle is an elaborate and detailed procedure, of which the phase of Software Testing is a crucial one.
-It helps in determining the quality requirement and standards of a specific software product.
-Now imagine a situation, where you have expended considerable amount of resources, time and effort in order to push a product towards its launch, only to find a single defect in the production, which can ruin all your toil and labor.
-So how to save yourself?
-The answer lies in practicing Risk Management in Software Testing.
-But what is Risk Management in Testing?
-Let us try to explore.
+It helps determine a specific software product’s quality requirements and standards.
+Now imagine a situation where you have expended a considerable amount of resources, time, and effort in order to push a product towards its launch, only to find a single defect in the production, which can ruin all your toil and labor.

 In this blog, we shall explore the concept of Risk and Risk Management in Testing.
 We shall also look at the Risk Management Examples in Software Testing, the different and varied kinds of risks which might emerge as well as the Risk Management Process in Software Testing.